AdaGold/solar-system/README.md

     # => Did you mean?  color
     ```

 1. Add another file, `main.rb`.
-This file should `require` `planet.rb`, and contain one method called `main` that will exercise your code.
+This file should `require_relative` `planet.rb`, and contain one method called `main` that will exercise your code.
 This method should create two different instances of `Planet` and print out some of their attributes.

+    `main.rb` should have this structure:

+    ```ruby
+    # main.rb
+    require_relative 'planet'

+    def main
+      # ... do stuff with planets ...
+    end

+    main
+    ```

-You will need to invoke `main` as the last line of your program.
+    Note that we invoke `main` as the last line of your program.

 1. Add an instance method to `Planet` called `summary`.
 This method should _return_ (not `puts`) a string containing a nicely-formatted description of the planet.
 Exercise your `summary` method in the `main` method.